jjeffery/errors/README.md

 for package `github.com/pkg/errors`, but after a reasonable amount of consideration, were ultimately not included in that package.

+> If you are not using structured logging in your application and have no intention of doing so, use the [github.com/pkg/errors](https://github.com/pkg/errors) package in preference to this one.

 ## Background

 The traditional error handling idiom in Go is roughly akin to